BrentLab/NET-evaluation/README.md

 - To run the command, you can start with this toy example:

-`$ /path/of/singularity/container/home/NET-evaluation/evaluate_with_go --p_net /path/of/singularity/container/home/toy_example/zev.tsv --p_singularity_img /path/of/singularity/container --p_singularity_bindpath /path/of/output/directory/ --p_eval /path/of/output/directory/zev_go.tsv `
+`$ /path/of/code/NET-evaluation/evaluate_with_go --p_net /path/of/code/NET-evaluation/toy_example/zev.tsv --flag_singularity OFF --p_eval /path/of/output/directory/zev_go.tsv `
 ### 2.2 With Binding data
 - For info & help about the command: